All Dental Nurses must be registered with the General Dental Council (GDC) in order to work in the UK.

 - SVQ Level 3 and PDA in Dental Nursing, awarded by the Scottish Qualifications Authority (SQA)

-NES has five regional dental education centres delivering the SQA SVQ Level 3 and PDA in Dental Nursing.
+NES has five regional dental education centres delivering the SQA SVQ and PDA in Dental Nursing.
 Entry requirements for this course include SQA National 4 (SCQF Level 4) or equivalent, in English, Maths and a science subject, such as Biology.
-Find out more about this qualification on the VQ Finder website.
+Find out more about these qualifications on the Scottish Qualifications Authority (SQA) website.

 You will also need to be approved for membership of the Protecting Vulnerable Groups (PVG) scheme managed by Disclosure Scotland.

 Entry requirements for dental nursing courses vary depending on the college or provider.
 You are advised to contact them directly about specific entry requirements, including other accepted qualifications.

 You can visit the GDC website for a full list of approved educational institutions and dental nursing programmes across the UK.

 Increasingly, work experience plays an important part when applying for dental nursing courses.
 It will help you decide if a career as a dental nurse is for you, as well as confirming your interest and suitability for the course.